 March 1, 2014: Since the organic expression of church that you’ve written about in your earlier books is biblical, why don’t we see organic churches everywhere?
 Why are the real ones so rare today?

 I addressed this in the second section of From Eternity to Here.
 But the church that’s according to God’s heart has always been a rare thing on this earth.
 Remember, only 2% of God’s people went back to Jerusalem to rebuild the Temple when the doors finally opened after 70 years of captivity.
 Most preferred to stay in the strange land and worship God in the synagogues that they had built.
 (Since they couldn’t worship in God’s ordained mode of worship — the Temple — they built synagogues for worship.
 The synagogue was a human-made idea.)

 The point there is that God’s highest and best was just too costly for them.

 As I’ve pointed out before, organic church life simply doesn’t work without this element.
 And most Christians today are interested in what’s popular, what’s convenient, and what’s easy when it comes to community.
-Life together without a clergy is one of the most difficult things a person can do, and for it to flourish, it requires help from those who have experience (all the early churches received help from extra-local people with experience).
+Life together without a clergy is one of the most difficult things on the planet, and for it to flourish, it requires help from those who have experience (all the early churches received help from extra-local people with experience).
 Receiving help requires humility.

 On the other hand, “house churches” are quite common.
-But few last very long and a “house church” isn’t the same as an organic expression of the church.
+But few last long.
+And a “house church” isn’t the same as an organic expression of the church.
 See House Church vs. Organic Church.

 February 2, 2014: I’ve been reading your blog for years and you’ve inspired me to start a blog.
 I have a knack for writing and my dream is to become a professional blogger like you are.
 Can you give me any tips on how to start out?

 Absolutely.
 Move heaven and earth to attend the upcoming Buzz Seminar.
 This event was created for people like yourself.
 It’s an investment that, if it were around when I first started blogging and writing books, I’d give my teeth to attend.
 Click here for details and registration.